 Auburn man held without bail on kidnapping and sexual assault charges

 Apr.
-27—LEWISTON — An Auburn man accused of kidnapping and sexually assaulting a 13-year-old girl faces five felony charges in connection with a Monday incident in Auburn.
+28—LEWISTON — An Auburn man accused of kidnapping and sexually assaulting a 13-year-old girl faces five felony charges in connection with a Monday incident in Auburn.

 Razel M. Gavin, 24, appeared Wednesday in 8th District Court by videoconference from Androscoggin County Jail in Auburn where he's being held without bail pending a Monday hearing.

-Judge Rae Ann French reviewed the charges lodged against Gavin, including kidnapping and two counts of gross sexual assault, each charge punishable by up to 30 years in prison.
+Judge Rae Ann French reviewed the charges, including kidnapping and two counts of gross sexual assault, each punishable by up to 30 years in prison.

 Gavin also was charged with aggravated assault, which carries a maximum penalty of 10 years in prison.
 A charge of criminal threatening with a dangerous weapon is punishable by up to five years in prison.